Malta citizenship by merit: details explained

 Malta citizenship by merit is granted to individuals whose exceptional service delivers a measurable public benefit to Malta[8].
 Eligible contributions fall within science, technology, innovation, culture, sports, philanthropy, or entrepreneurship and must align with Malta’s national interest.

-Cultural figures with international recognition, such as artists, authors, filmmakers, musicians, and cultural entrepreneurs whose work has gained international visibility.
+Culture and creative industries.
+Artists, authors, filmmakers, musicians, and cultural entrepreneurs whose work has gained international visibility.
 Contributions may include producing, exhibiting, or performing in Malta, or promoting Maltese culture and heritage abroad.

 Malta citizenship by merit qualifying fields at a glance